-Diego Vega is a proud citizen of Costa Rica, Professor of Psychology and Department Head of the Psychology Department at Universidad Latina de Costa Rica since 2007.
-He received his B.A. in Psychology from Universidad de Costa Rica, his MSc. in Human Development and Family Studies with emphasis in Marriage and Family Therapy from Colorado State University and his Ph.D. in an Interdisciplinary Program also from CSU.
+He is a Psychology professor and was Head of the Psychology Department at Universidad Latina de Costa Rica between 2007 and 2018.
+He received his B.A. in Psychology from Universidad de Costa Rica, his MSc. in Human Development and Family Studies with emphasis in Marriage and Family Therapy and his Ph.D. in an Interdisciplinary Program from Colorado State University.